Heavy menstrual bleeding

-Heavy menstrual bleeding (HMB), previously known as menorrhagia or hypermenorrhea, is a menstrual period with excessively heavy flow.
+Heavy menstrual bleeding (HMB), previously known as menorrhagia or hematomunia, is a menstrual period with excessively heavy flow.
 It is a type of abnormal uterine bleeding (AUB).

-Abnormal uterine bleeding can be caused by structural abnormalities in the reproductive tract, anovulation, bleeding disorders, hormonal issues (such as hypothyroidism) or cancer of the reproductive tract.
-Initial evaluation aims at determining pregnancy status, menopausal status, and the source of bleeding.
-One definition is bleeding lasting more than 7 days or the loss of more than 80 mL of blood heavy flow.
+Abnormal uterine bleeding can be caused by structural abnormalities in the reproductive tract, skipping ovulation (anovulation), bleeding disorders, hormonal issues (such as hypothyroidism) or cancer of the reproductive tract.

+Initial evaluation during diagnosis aims at determining pregnancy status, menopausal status, and the source of bleeding.
+One definition for diagnosing the condition is bleeding lasting more than 7 days or the loss of more than 80 mL of blood.

 Treatment depends on the cause, severity, and interference with quality of life.
-Initial treatment often involve birth control pills.
-Tranexamic acid, danazol, progesterone IUDs, and NSAIDs are also helpful.
-Surgery can be an effective for those whose symptoms are not well-controlled with other treatments.
+Initial treatments often involve birth control pills, tranexamic acid, danazol and hormonal intrauterine device.
+Painkillers (NSAIDs) are also helpful.
+Surgery can be effective for those whose symptoms are not well-controlled with other treatments.
 Approximately 53 in 1000 women are affected by AUB.